Get your own personalized fertility report and find out if you're fertile!

 - Iron supplements

 - Pressure of the uterus on the rectum

 Seasonal allergies and asthma may become unpredictable during pregnancy.
 Some women see their symptoms improve, while others notice the opposite.
 Expectant moms with asthma generally should continue using their inhalers.
 If you don't breathe, your baby won't either.

 Changes occur in the female body as soon as conception occurs, but these changes cause no physical changes until about one week after pregnancy.
 From that point until the end of gestation, physical changes can be felt throughout the pregnancy.

-(Scroll down to see complete timeline of pregnancy symptoms and signs)
+(Scroll down to see a complete timeline of pregnancy symptoms and signs)